sassoftware/grafana-esp-plugin/README.md

 ### Check Prerequisites
 * A running deployment of SAS Event Stream Processing in a Kubernetes environment such as the Microsoft Azure Marketplace or SAS Viya platform.
+* A Grafana instance that is configured to use the same OAuth provider as SAS Event Stream Processing, typically SAS Logon.
 * The plug-in is automatically deployed with the SAS Event Stream Processing app in the Microsoft Azure Marketplace.
 When SAS Event Stream Processing is deployed with the SAS Viya platform, you can deploy the plug-in by completing the instructions in [Deploying the Plug-in](#deploying-the-plug-in).
 * An ESP project that can be run in either SAS Event Stream Processing Studio or SAS Event Stream Manager.